Mathematics and Philosophy at Balliol College

 - the University’s entrance requirements

-- the selection criteria of the Mathematical Institute and the Faculty of Philosophy.
+- the Mathematical Institute’s selection criteria and the Faculty of Philosophy’s selection criteria.